Day 3 at Cambodia: The Ancient Siem Reap!

 2. Angkor Thom

 The second construction I visited in the area is Angkor Thom, a unique place famous for Bayon.
-Before getting to the temple, I have to switch to a smaller carrier because the gate only fit an elephant size.
+Before getting to the temple, I had to switch to a smaller carrier because the gate only fit an elephant size.
 In fact, the constructions were implemented with the help of elephants.
 Along the bridge, there are two sides of gods which represent the fight between good and bad in the past.

 Bayon is placed right at the center of Angkor Thom.
 The temple is very famous with 54 4-faces Buddha which adds up to 216 smiling faces.
 Because all 4 sides of Bayon are quite similar, you should take care and remember the way to enter and out.